 Best for: Almost everything, but Bonanza says it specializes in unique and one-off items.

 Where there are people, there is shopping.
 To sell something locally, I’d start here.
 Most neighborhoods have a Facebook group.
 A quick post could sell your item within hours.
 Just make sure that the group allows it, some groups ban all promotional posts.
-Also expect folks to haggle.
-I always get the most pushback on price whenever I sell on Facebook.
+Also, expect folks to haggle.
+I always get the most pushback on the price whenever I sell on Facebook.

 Fees: Only your blood, sweat, and tears.
 But technically FREE!
 But keep in mind that you have to do everything from getting in touch with buyers, packing, delivering, and getting paid.